aruizrab/sodd-unity-framework/README.md

 # sodd-unity-framework
-A ScriptableObject Driven Development (SODD) Framework for Unity
+A ScriptableObject Driven Development (SODD) Framework for Unity.